mscastillo/GRNVBEM/README.md

 # The inference method

-The AR1MA1-VBEM method is explained in detail in 4th chapter of my PhD thesis:
+The AR1MA1-VBEM method is explained in detail in the 4th chapter of my PhD thesis:

 > *Bayesian methods for the inference of GRNs and protein profiles from gene expression microarrays data*, 2012, ISBN: [978-84-9028-501-5](http://cul.worldcat.org/oclc/870124049)